weemo/Weemo.js/examples/External attendee sample/README.md

 ### Installation

 #### Step 1 - Copy sample files
-Copy all sample files into the same directory of your Web Server, check if all file have set the good rights on copied files.
+Copy all sample files into the same directory of your Web Server, check if all the files are set with the good rights.

 Copy your client.p12 and weemo-ca.pem certificate files into the same directory, at the end you must have this directory file list: